-Having an option to cook every meal is also a great way to have control over your budget, but with limited space, it’s best to make simple recipes that doesn’t require fancy equipment.
+Having an option to cook every meal is also a great way to have control over your budget, but with limited space, it’s best to make simple recipes that don’t require fancy equipment.
 We have a stove inside the van but you can opt for a smaller portable stove to cook outside.

-- Don’t let the notion of not having a full size kitchen prevent you from experiencing life on the road
+- Don’t let the notion of not having a full-size kitchen prevent you from experiencing life on the road

 - Cook before you are hungry